czmirek/terraform-provider-script/docs/resources/script.md

 # script (Resource)

-This provider provides a `script` resource which delegates the resource cycle completely to scripts that you provide.
+`script` resource delegates the terraform resource cycle completely to scripts that you provide.

 - Your target state is defined by a single string, it can be anything but I recommend to use a serialized JSON.
 - The provider excepts your scripts to work with a simple JSON structure: